 If you only have time to drive around the park, a lap around Dunes Drive in your automobile will reward you with spectacular views.
 It feels like you’re traveling through another planet as you drive over this terrain, and it’s especially stunning after sunset.

 The park offers a variety of ranger programs that shed additional light on the dunes’ remoteness and terrain for a more educational experience.
 The most popular are the one-hour sunset strolls, which are available every night of the year save Christmas.
 From April through October, sign up for a nocturnal trek or attend the monthly Full Moon Night, which features live music and artists.
 Also, read Shenandoah National Park.

 White Sands National Park is 16 miles southwest of Alamogordo and 52 miles northeast of Las Cruces in southern New Mexico.
 If you have the time, larger towns are also easily accessible, with El Paso, Texas, about 96 miles south of the park and Albuquerque, New Mexico, about 225 miles north.

 It’s a simple park to visit and traverse whether you’re in an RV or a car, thanks to its easy structure.
-The sole way in and out of the park is via I-70 and Dunes Drive, which leads to the visitor centre and on a long loop road past the park entrance into the park’s heart.
+The sole way in and out of the park is via I-70 and Dunes Drive, which leads to the visitor center and on a long loop road past the park entrance into the park’s heart.

 Keep in mind that due to missile testing at White Sands Missile Range in the northern half of the dune field, the park shutters for a few hours at a time.
-While the tourist centre and gift shop are open regardless of road restrictions, no activities such as hiking, sledding, or driving are available during missile tests.
-Before you go, check the visitor center’s website for the most up-to-date information on closures or phone the visitor centre.
+While the tourist center and gift shop are open regardless of road restrictions, no activities such as hiking, sledding, or driving are available during missile tests.
+Before you go, check the visitor center’s website for the most up-to-date information on closures or phone the visitor center.